Eligibility explained

 Hold an accepted FE and Skills teaching qualification at Level 5 or above

-- If you have not received your official teacher training certificate before the application submission deadline, we will accept your transcript/Higher Education Achievement Report (HEAR) report on the basis that you can provide the official certificate.
+• If you have not received your official teacher training certificate before the application submission deadline, we will accept your transcript/Higher Education Achievement Report (HEAR) report on the basis that you can provide the official certificate.
 We will review your application and will invite you to supply the certificate (and any other incomplete or missing evidence as part of the resubmission window).
-The resubmission deadline is 5pm, 5 January 2026.

-- The official teacher training certificate must be dated before 1 January 2026.
+• The official teacher training certificate and all other certificates must be dated before 1 October 2026 for the QTLS-Oct26 cohort; and 1 January 2027 for the QTLS-Jan27 cohort.

 Hold an accepted Level 2 maths qualification